Skip to Content

 Amazon Rating: 4.2/5

-In 1849 on the west coast of Ireland, Honora O’Donoghue, resilient and attuned to nature, faces devastating losses amidst the famine.
+In 1849 on the west coast of Ireland, Honora O’Donoghue, strong and in tune with nature, faces heartbreaking losses during the famine.

-With America beckoning for a better life, she sets sail, but finds hardship and exploitation await her.
+With the hope of a better life in America, she sets sail, only to find hardship and exploitation awaiting her.

 The Crooked Branch